China says 8,000-strong UN peacekeeping standby force ready

-BEIJING (AP) — China says it has assembled a standby force of thousands of United Nations peacekeepers, furthering its leading role in the global body’s efforts to tamp down conflicts worldwide.
+BEIJING (AP) — China said Thursday it has assembled a standby force of thousands of United Nations peacekeepers, furthering its leading role in the global body’s efforts to tamp down conflicts worldwide.

-Defense Ministry spokesman Ren Guoqiang told reporters Thursday that the 8,000-member force had passed an assessment last month approved by U.N.
+Defense Ministry spokesman Ren Guoqiang told reporters at a monthly briefing that the 8,000-member force had passed an assessment last month approved by U.N.
 Undersecretary-General for Peacekeeping Operations Jean-Pierre Lacroix.
 That fulfills a pledge made at the U.N. three years ago by Chinese President Xi Jinping.

 China provides the most peacekeepers of any permanent U.N.
 Security Council member and is the second-largest contributor to the operations’ multibillion dollar budget, at slightly over 10 percent.
+The United States is the largest contributor to peacekeeping, but deploys only 50 officers to U.N. missions.

-Ren says China has also trained more than 1,500 peacekeepers from more than a dozen countries.
+China has also trained more than 1,500 peacekeepers from more than a dozen countries, Ren said.

 Most Read Nation & World Stories